idia640/presentations/week03/PITCHME.md

 ### Comparing survey methodology to experimentation

 #### Differences

-- Surveys can't explicitly control IVs and DVs
-- Surveys are on participant responses rather than researcher observations
+- Surveys capture participant responses rather than researcher observations
 - Surveys may potentially reach a larger population
 - Surveys may be descriptive studies useful for understanding attitudes or preferences
+- Surveys typically can't explicitly control IVs and DVs

 #### Similarity